LeslieGoldsmith/ed/README.md

 The modified version exhibits much better performance characteristics, with this simple change giving an improvement of nearly 15 times.

+# Configuration

+The variable `.ed.ED` controls the OS editor invoked by `ed`.
+By default, under Windows `ed` uses Notepad++; there is no default editor for Linux.

+The variable `.ed.TABS` controls with width of a tab stop in `qed`.
+By default, tabs are set to 8.

 # Acknowledgement